Rodney Jenkins: Racing career

 In 1989, Jenkins retired from the show ring.
 As the main option available to retired riders on the show circuit was to teach others, which was not a job he felt he was suited for, he quietly turned to training race horses.
 At first he trained steeplechasers but turned to flat racing, working primarily out of Laurel Park in Maryland.
 He credited his show career with giving him knowledge of equine nutrition and a background to promote soundness and good health in his horses.

+Personal life

+Jenkins was married to Patricia Perry; they have three children and later divorced.
+He was also married to and divorced from Victoria Graves.
+He later married Un Jin Moon, and they have two children.

+Jenkins died in his sleep at his home in Maryland on December 5, 2024, at the age of 80.
+In January 2025, the "Red Rider" was honored by the Maryland racing community with the traditional memorial service at Laurel Park.